D2. Probability

 • Why did you make this prediction?

-• Would you say it is impossible, unlikely, equally likely, very likely, or certain that the needle will land on the sector corresponding to the preferred activity?
+• Would you say it is impossible, unlikely, equally likely, very likely, or certain that the paperclip will land on the sector corresponding to the preferred activity?

-• Would you say it is impossible, unlikely, equally likely, very likely, or certain that the needle will land on a sector other than the preferred activity?
+• Would you say it is impossible, unlikely, equally likely, very likely, or certain that the paperclip will land on a sector other than the preferred activity?

 • Are the results similar to your predictions?